zaracooper/blog/content/posts/go-module-tidbits.md

 These are dependencies that are directly imported by the current module.
 They are unmarked in the go.mod file.

 #### b.
 Indirect Dependencies
 These are unlisted dependencies of the direct dependencies.
-Some dependencies won't list their own dependencies.
+Some dependencies won't list their dependencies.
 So the main module has to list them instead.
 Indirect dependencies are marked in the go.mod with an `//indirect` comment adjacent to its listing.
-Some indirect dependencies are listed when a direct dependency's dependencies are upgraded because this goes against its own stated requirements.
+Some indirect dependencies are listed when a direct dependency's dependencies are upgraded because this goes against its stated requirements.
 This is what an indirect dependency line would look like in a go.mod file:

 `require indirect/dependency/v3  v3.3.1 //indirect`